-A pig is a large animal, capable providing meat for a family for the better part of a year properly preserved.
+A pig is a large animal, capable of providing meat for a family for the better part of a year properly preserved.
 These days, we freeze most of our meat to keep it from spoiling, but refrigeration has only been around for the past century or so.
-How did out great-grandparents, and countless generations before them, preserve the harvest?
+How did out great-grandparents, and countless generations before them, preserve pork meat?

 I began researching preservation methods a few years ago, hoping to home process a hog and preserve it using traditional methods.
 Right after we got that year’s pigs, I became pregnant with my first child and I learned just how hard it is to put food on the table while growing a family.

 Our pigs were still processed at home, but later than expected.
 They were almost a year old and about 350 pounds each.
+Sadly, feed conversion really drops off once they start getting that large, dramatically increasing how much it costs to raise a pig.
+It’s also a lot harder to butcher them.
 It took us all day to just get them into the freezer, with an 8-week old baby slung on my back while we worked.

 I have yet to find traditional methods for long-term preservation of pork ribs, for example.
 There are a few traditional southeast Asian methods for fermenting the meat, but only for a short period before consumption.
 For now, I plan to preserve the rib meat as rillettes and cook the bones down for pressure canned pork stock.